 Could you answer the calls for help?
 Are you the person your family and friends turn to when they need to talk?
 Can you remain calm in stressful situations?
 Can you listen to someone and empathize with them without passing judgment?
-If you can answer yes to these questions, Crisis Call Center needs you!
+If you can answer yes to these questions, Crisis Call Center needs your help!

 Upcoming Training Sessions

 Training is held three times a year for the Crisis Lines and two times a year for SASS.
 For information about our upcoming training opportunities, please view our Training Brochure and Volunteer Application.
-The 2018 training calendars for each program are below.
+The upcoming training calendars for each program are below.

 You must be able to physically volunteer at our center in the Reno, Nevada area.
 If you are interesting in volunteering in a different region, please call 2-1-1 for volunteer opportunities your area, or visit the National Suicide Prevention Lifeline center locator here.